nickmilo/soft-paper/README.md

 # Soft Paper
 A custom Obsidian theme to feel more reflective.

-Forked from the AnuPpuccin theme.
+I went ahead and forked this from the AnuPpuccin theme.
 Thanks to the creator of that theme.
+But with multiple bases open, it slowed down more than other themes.
+That slowdown is no good, and more importantly, I made this theme the standard for Ideaverse Pro, so it has gotten in the way of a fast experience for some people.

+So I was determined to keep the same Soft Papery goodness, but to make things noticeably faster.

 This theme reduces the code by 86% and is much, much faster.
 For example, the CPU-expensive tab switching animation is gone.
 (This alone makes a big difference when you have multiple bases open.)
 All the old options are stripped.
+This is solely for Soft Paper lovers.

 ## Performance Benchmarks (2026-02-15)